 You don’t have to do the complicated stuff, we’ll do that

 If they’re not offering this generic advice, then they’re offering to do all the “marketing” and “e-Commerce” work you need.

 For a fee of course.

-No real idea of whether you actually need that particular kind of service.
-No real idea of whether your customers will benefit from it.
+No real idea of whether you need that kind of service.
+Or whether your customers will benefit from it.

-You need to work out your marketing plan, before you decide if you need any of this stuff.
+You need to work out your marketing plan before you decide if you need any of this.

 Plus, if you don’t know why you need it, then don’t do it until you do.

 Genuine marketing experts can explain in simple terms why you need a particular service and what it means for customers.